-Meet the vibrant capital of Croatia: welcome to Zagreb!
+Meet the vibrant capital of Croatia – welcome to Zagreb!
 Where to stay, eat, drink, sightsee & party.
-Getting around, Advent, festivals and more!
+Things to do in Zagreb, getting around, Zagreb Advent, festivals and more!

 - Where to stay: hotels, hostels, and private accommodation

 - A gourmet capital: restaurants, wine, and craft beer

 - A look at the best tours

 - 5 things many tourists don’t know about Zagreb